Deep Calibration of Interest Rates Model: A systematic approach with Deep Calibration (DC) for interest rate models

 \subsubsection{Data set construction}

-The process is mostly the same as the one for the indirect DC.
-Only the step 3 (actual computation of the OQOI) changes \footnote{Regarding the scaling transformations, using the min-max scaler only on the targets gave better results}.
+\mbox{}\\ The process is mostly the same as that for indirect DC.
+Only step 3 (actual computation of the OQOI) changes\footnote{Regarding the scaling transformations, using the min-max scaler only on the targets gave better results.}.

-\paragraph{Computing ZCs:} We will use equation \ref{eq:Z}.
-However the expression of $\mathcal{A}(t, T)$ (see equation \ref{eq:A}), holds a stochastic part in $x(t)$ and $y(t)$ which means that there won't be only one value for $Z(t, T)$.
-To get around this potential issue, instead of using 3D arrays, we will take the expectation of the ZCs rates computed. \\ \\ If in equation \ref{eq:G2pp}, we set $x_0 = y_0 = 0$, it is straightforward to show that :